Apres Ski Fun

 Holiday Events at Mt Rose Ski Tahoe

-A locals favorite for the large range of terrain, Mt Rose Ski Tahoe offers a signature event for the holiday season.
+A local favorite for the large range of terrain, Mt Rose Ski Tahoe offers a signature event for the holiday season.
 Ring in the season with some Santa Cheer.

-Come dressed in a full Santa suit, or anything Christmas related, to ski or snowboard in unison down the mountain.
-Kick off the holiday season on Saturday, December 10.
+Come dressed in a full Santa suit to ski or snowboard in unison down the mountain.
+Kick off the holiday season on Saturday, December 9, with $99 lift tickets.

 Mt Rose Ski Tahoe is located at 22222 Mt Rose Highway between Reno and Incline Village.